 Important Safety Information

-Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
-Individual surgical results may vary.
-Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
-Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
-Please also refer to http://www.daVinciSurgery.com/Safety for Important Safety Information.
+Patients should talk to their doctors to decide if da Vinci® surgery is right for them.
+Patients and doctors should review all available information on non-surgical and surgical options and associated risks in order to make an informed decision.

-Phoenix, AZ Surgeon
+Phoenix, AZ Surgeons